Pet Parents FAQs

 Can I really make my pet’s food?

 YES! – but it is very important to have a properly formulated recipe for your pet.
-The best option is to work with a Veterinary Nutritionist who can review your pet’s current health, medical state, and help you balance a recipe.
+The best option is to work with a Veterinary Nutritionist who can review your pet’s current health, medical status, and help you balance a recipe.
 Making your pet’s food is a commitment and it requires time and effort.
 It is truly not for everyone.
 I invite you to review my article on “Pros and Cons of Homemade vs Commercial Pet Foods.”
 It is also possible to feed a balanced diet that is some combination of a homemade recipe and commercial pet food.
 Please review my article on “How do I choose the best pet food?”.

 Can I make a whole foods diet for my pet without use of supplements?